trekhleb/machine-learning-experiments/assets/recipes_generation.en.md

 ### Create TensorFlow dataset

+Up until now we were working with the dataset as with NumPy array.
+It will be more convenient during the training process if we will convert a dataset NumPy array to a [TensorFlow dataset](https://www.tensorflow.org/api_docs/python/tf/data/Dataset).
+It will give us an ability to use such helpers functions as `batch()`, `shuffle()`, `repeat()`, `prefecth()` etc.:

 ```python
 dataset = tf.data.Dataset.from_tensor_slices(dataset_vectorized_padded)

 print(dataset)
 ```

+➔ output:

 ```
 <TensorSliceDataset shapes: (2001,), types: tf.int32>
 ```

+Let's see what the first recipe in the dataset looks like by using a TensorFlow dataset API this time:

 ```python
 for recipe in dataset.take(1):